10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 #5: Pinecone Paw Print Wreath — The “Dog Mom” Door Decor You Didn’t Know You Needed

-Your golden retriever bolts inside, muddy paws everywhere, tail wagging like crazy — and your front door just sits there, doing nothing.
+Your Golden Retriever bolts into the house, muddy paws everywhere, tail wagging like crazy and your front door just sits there doing nothing.

 This wreath fixes that.